b09902056/gpa-calculator/README.md

 # GPA Calculator
 ## Introduction
+Caculate my GPA and the credits left in NTU.
 ## History
 The app is originally deployed on Heroku.
 However, Heroku announced the removal of their free product plans on August 2022.